 A colourless, poisonous gas with a sharp odour.
 It is very chemically reactive.
 Urea formaldehyde are the products of urea or melamine with formaldehyde.
 It is the simplest of the aldehydes (a class of com pounds of hydrogen, carbon and oxygen) formaldehyde is commercially made by oxidation of methanol (methyl alcohol vapour).
-It is usually dissolved in water to form an aqueous solution called formatin; in solid form is called paraformeldehyde or paraform.
+It

 One of the most important use of formaldehyde is in the manufacture of synthetic resins that are used in adhesives and plastic.
-Chemical formular of urea formaldehyde is CH_2O .
+Chemical formular of urea formaldehyde is CH2O.
 Urea was the first organic compound to be artificially produced from inorganic material.
 Human body produces urea from the liver and can also be produce from heating solution of ammonium nitrate, and inorganic compound.
-Chemical formula of urea is $CO(CH_2)2$.
+Chemical formula of urea is CO(CH2)2.